naser9878/Parking-Ui/README.md

 ##### `display` (object)
-RESTool is going to present the data somehow.
+Parking-Ui is going to present the data somehow.
 This is the object that defines how.
 It contains the following properties:

 ###### `type` (string | 'table')
 How would you like to present the data (at the moment we only support table view).